New Invariants for the Graph Isomorphism Problem: Introduction

 \section{Introduction}

-The computational complexity of graph isomorphism remains unresolved for over three decades now.
+The computational complexity of graph isomorphisms remains unsolved for over three decades now.
 No polynomial-time algorithm deciding whether two given graphs are isomorphic is known; neither could this problem be proved to be NP-complete.
-Besides its practical importance, the solution of this problem would give us a deeper insight into the structure of complexity hierarchies (in case it is NP-complete, the polynomial hierarchy would collapse to its second level \cite{Sch}, \cite{Boppana}).
-The counting version of Graph isomorphism problem is known to be reducible to its decisional version \cite{Mathon}, while for all known NP-complete problems their counting versions seem to be much harder.
-On the other hand, the known lower bounds in terms of hardness results for Graph isomorphism problem are surprisingly weak.
-Because of such theoretical results and of many failed attempts to develop an efficient algorithm for graph equivalence or prove its NP-completeness, it could be one of the intermediate problems that are neither in P nor NP-complete --- P$\neq$ NP assumed.
+Besides its practical importance, the solution of this problem would give us a deeper insight into the structure of complexity hierarchies (in the case where it is NP-complete, the polynomial hierarchy would collapse to its second level, \cite{Sch, Boppana}).
+The counting version of the graph isomorphism problem is known to be reducible to its decisional version (see~\cite{Mathon}), while for all known NP-complete problems, their counting versions seem to be much harder.
+On the other hand, the known lower bounds in terms of hardness results for the graph isomorphism problem are surprisingly weak.
+Because of such theoretical results and of many failed attempts to develop an efficient algorithm for graph equivalence or prove its NP-completeness, it could be one of the intermediate problems that are neither P nor NP-complete --- P$\neq$ NP assumed.

-Despite these facts, efficient algorithms are known for several special classes of graphs such planar graphs \cite{Tarjan}, \cite{Hopcroft}, random graphs \cite{Erdos}, graphs with bounded eigenvalue multiplicity \cite{Babai}, graphs of bounded genus \cite{Filotti} and graphs of bounded degree \cite{Luks}.
-In some cases, like trees \cite{Lindell}, \cite{Buss}, or graphs with colored vertices and bounded color classes \cite{Luks1}, even NC algorithms for isomorphism exist.
-An interesting result is due to Erd\" os et al. \cite{Erdos} who showed that the isomorphism problem is easily solvable by a naive algorithm for "almost all" graphs: only a small amount of special graphs make all known algorithms impracticalble.
+Despite these facts, efficient algorithms are known for several special classes of graphs such planar graphs \cite{Tarjan, Hopcroft}, random graphs \cite{Erdos}, graphs with bounded eigenvalue multiplicity \cite{Babai}, graphs of bounded genus \cite{Filotti} and graphs of bounded degree \cite{Luks}.
+In some cases, like trees \cite{Lindell, Buss}, or graphs with colored vertices and bounded color classes \cite{Luks1}, even NC algorithms for isomorphism exist.
+An interesting result is due to Erd\"os et al.~\cite{Erdos} who showed that the isomorphism problem is easily solvable by a naive algorithm for ``almost all'' graphs: only a small amount of special graphs make all known algorithms impracticalble.
 Surprisingly, it is very hard to find graph instances that cause problems for all known graph isomorphism systems.
-Only highly regular graphs such as F\"urer gadgets, point-line incidence graphs of finite projective planes or graphs for Hadamard matrices cause problems to even leading graph-isomorphism solvers such as "nauty" \cite{Nauty}.
+Only highly regular graphs such as F\"urer gadgets, point-line incidence graphs of finite projective planes or graphs for Hadamard matrices cause problems to even leading graph-isomorphism solvers such as ``Nauty'',~\cite{Nauty}.